top of page

 Patrolman Paul Johnson

 Paul H. Johnson was born on September 3, 1917, in Seattle to Gustave H. Johnson and Gunhild Jansson.
 One of seven children, Johnson attended school in Arlington and Seattle, graduating from Ballard High School in 1936.
-He was an accomplished trumpet player who often played at church and in a trio with his two brothers on the radio.
+He was an accomplished trumpet player who often played at church and in a trio with two of his brothers on the radio.

 Johnson worked as a shipping clerk at a Seattle based retailer in 1940, before serving four years and three months in the United States Army during World War II.
 He was mainly stationed at Kodiak, Alaska, as a member of the military police.

 Patrolman Paul Johnson died on December 12, 1949, at the age of 32.
 Patrolman Johnson died of a gunshot wound after responding to a neighborhood disturbance near Snoqualmie.
-At the time of his death, Patrolman Johnson had served three years with the Washington State Patrol.
+At the time of his death, Patrolman Johnson had served three years with the Washington Highway Patrol.

 In May of 1998, Patrolman Johnson was awarded the Medal of Honor, posthumously, for his actions on December 12, 1949, by the Law Enforcement – Medal of Honor Committee.